A Carbon-Neutral Future for the U.S. Southwest

 The Center for an Arizona Carbon-Neutral Economy pursues a bold vision: to build a clean, resilient and carbon-neutral economy in Arizona and the Southwest by 2050, and to intentionally support the communities most at risk of being left behind.

 AzCaNE launched with a focus on low-carbon intensity hydrogen, using the Regional Clean Hydrogen Hub Funding Opportunity as a catalyst for its early activities.
 However, low-carbon-intensity hydrogen was never intended to be the Center’s sole focus.
-The name AzCaNE reflects a broader ambition to advance multiple pathways toward carbon-neutrality; the organization is committed to overcoming the challenges of low-carbon-intensity hydrogen development.
+The name AzCaNE reflects a broader ambition to advance multiple pathways toward carbon-neutrality; the organization is committed to overcoming the challenges of low-carbon-intensity development.
 AzCaNE is poised to play a critical role in Arizona’s economic security and low-carbon-intensity energy future.

 State of Arizona flag on billboard